evmos/evmos/docs/users/governance/process.md

 Deposits are burned when proposals:

-1. **Expire** - deposits will be burned if the deposit period ends before reaching the minimum deposit (3500 EVMOS) 2.
+1. **Expire** - deposits will be burned if the deposit period ends before reaching the minimum deposit (3500 EVMOS)
-**Fail to reach quorum** - deposits will be burned for proposals that do not reach quorum ie.
-33.4% of all staked EVMOS must vote
+2. **Fail to reach quorum** - deposits will be burned for proposals that do not reach quorum, i.e. 33.4% of all staked EVMOS must vote
 3. **Are vetoed** - deposits for proposals with 33.4% of voting power backing the `NoWithVeto` option are also burned

 ## Voting Period